Xela3026/workflows-docs/docs/tutorials/tutorials.md

 The 'code' for this card will be a single joined string from the two files - TBD what that string is

 Tutorial 9:
-Save to Instance.
-Using data from one step in a later step (maybe this can be a stream to tutorial instead, and I can use save to instance in tutorial 8)
+Learning how to use exec keys
+HTTPS request action again (+ credentials maybe) talking between workflows

 I don't have anything for the "Stream To" action, but I don't think it's that important.
 If they really want it it's in the docs.

 One of these tutorials should really teach Credentials

+[comment]: <> (need to figure out a way to incorporate HTTPS requests.
+Maybe I can put them in Fetch Requests Part 2.)